leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an independent software engineer from Australia.
-Currently I work on the proprietary software testing and analysis on music information retrieval/audio detections.
+I am an independent C++ software engineer from Australia.
+I own a software venture called SpaceTimeNoise.
+Lately I have been working with audio detection and processing for a music technology client.
+Currently I'm working with computer graphics and machine vision application.
 Last year, I built an asynchronous software development kit library [sdk](https://github.com/bitwyre/sdk/tree/develop/cpp) to the RESTful API for financial trading.

 I was educated in mostly in STEM disciplines (PhD maths, 2 Postdocs in Computer Science and Engineering).
 At the present state, I'm mostly passionate about Software Engineering in music technology applications.